metsma/libcdoc/doc/tool.md

 # libcdoc Tool Usage

-libcdoc includes command-line tool, **cdoc-tool** (**cdoc-tool.exe** in Windows) that can be used to encrypt and decrypt files, and see the locks in encrypted container.
+The **libcdoc** library includes a command-line tool, **cdoc-tool** (or **cdoc-tool.exe** on Windows), which can be used to encrypt and decrypt files, as well as view the locks in an encrypted container.

+---

 ## Encryption

-Common syntax for encrypting one of more files for one or more recipients is following:
+The general syntax for encrypting one or more files for one or more recipients is as follows:

 ```bash
 cdoc-tool encrypt --rcpt RECIPIENT [--rcpt...] [-v1] [--genlabel]